by Zoria Petkoska

 5. Are Geta Comfortable?

-Geta are popular to recreate a traditional look, and you will often see them in kimono-dressed photoshoots.
+Traditional geta are popular to recreate a classic look, and you will often see them in kimono-dressed photoshoots.
 However, wearing them takes some getting used to, so are not recommended for walking tours, or a long day on your feet, particularly if you’re new to them.
+Modern geta are more comfortable, especially if you’re wearing them for long periods of time.

 6. How to Wear Geta?